History is not just about what's true. Our past is made of endless things that truly happened, but that does not make them history.

 On top of all that, there's Jewish Berlin.
 Because of my heritage, my main focus lies on Berlin's Jewish history - perhaps I should say “Berlin's Jewish histories", in the plural, as there were many of them.
 But as you know, that richness of spirit and intellect was violently destroyed by the Nazis.
 To a great extent, therefore, the Jewish story of Berlin has to do with the Holocaust.
 There is actually no other city in the world that offers more Holocaust memorials than Berlin, making it a part of the city’s everyday life.
 Natalie and I would be honored to take you on a meaningful journey, unfolding these stories with you: Our history tours are not just about seeing the sights, but also about understanding them.

 For your convenience, we created an Itinerary Advisor that will help you get your bearings and prioritize the options.
 We can tailor the itineraries to suit your personal needs and interests.
 In case you're coming with a cruise ship and have only one day in Berlin, we also provide all the relevant information about shore excursions to Berlin.

 We'd be happy to help you in your planning, so you could make the most out of your time in our fascinating city: You can find information about Kosher food in Berlin and about Berlin's synagogues as well as many other ideas for your stay in Berlin.

 Guiding tours in Berlin is my profession, but not just.
-To me, professionalism means having a philosophy behind what you're doing and knowing what you're doing it for.
+To me, professionalism means having a certain philosophy behind what you're doing and knowing what you're doing it for.
 You can read about my guiding philosophy here.

-Last but not least, you'll also find here concise answers to frequently asked questions about my tours, an abbreviated history of Berlin in the 20th century as well as some interesting facts and figures about contemporary Berlin, to help you understand better the city you're planning to visit.
+Last but not least, you'll also find here concise answers to frequently asked questions about my tours, an abbreviated history of Berlin in the 20th century as well as some interesting facts and figures about today's Berlin, to help you understand better the city you're planning to visit.